-But writer Kurt Busiek and artist John Paul Leon are going in the other direction with Batman: Creature of the Night, an upcoming miniseries from DC that poses the question: What would happen if a kid who absolutely loved Batman lost his parents like Bruce Wayne did?
+But writer Kurt Busiek and artist John Paul Leon are going in the other direction with Batman: Creature of the Night, a miniseries debuting 11/29 from DC that poses the question: What would happen if a kid who absolutely loved Batman lost his parents like Bruce Wayne did?

 In this case, the boy is Bruce Wainwright, a kid in 1968 Boston who goes out trick-or-treating in his Ben Cooper Batman costume only for the worst to happen.